 How to get to Laufskálavarða

 Located on the Ring Road, north of Álftaver, between the Hólmsá and Skálmá Rivers, on the Mýrdalssandur desert, Laufskálavarða is easily noticeable – you will see a hill covered in small piles of stones.
-Worth to stop by on the way.
+Worth stopping by on the way.

 You can find the exact location map at the bottom of the article.